heymarkwetzel/ux-portfolio/projects/acme-financial.md

 ---

-Acme (not their actual name) is a large company that helps people save for retirement.
+Acme (name changed for privacy) is a large company that helps people save for retirement.
 When a Customer talks to an Acme Financial Advisor, they have a much higher likelihood of engaging with their retirement.
 When they engage, they save more.

 Our goal was to make it easier for customers to create and manage their retirement plans.
-#### The new software also needed to be:
+#### Project Goals
+- Simplify the Customer's ability to create a retirement plan.
+- Allow easy collaboration with a Financial Advisor.
+- Seamlessly integrate into Acme's existing customer portal.
-- Accessible to all levels of technical proficiency
+- Remain accessible to all age groups and all technical ability.
-- Understandable by people without robust financial literacy
+- Be welcoming in an industry known for being intimidating and difficult to understand.

 ---